openresty/opm/README.md

 Status
 ======

-This is still under early active development and it is not complete nor usable yet.
+This is still under early active development and it is not complete nor fully usable yet.

 Check back often ;)